KoTubA/Frontend-Mentor-Manage-landing-page/README.md

 ```

 Builds the app for production into the `dist` folder (cleaning it up beforehand).
 The build is minified and the filenames include the hashes.

-## Project status

-The project has been completed and will no longer be developed in the future.